Articles and Information

 When homeowners think of French doors, they first visualize them as a stunning and desirable addition to their homes.
 But can those beautiful french doors be a security concern as well?

 Aside from looking nice and being a beautiful entry to a patio or deck area, they also let in lots of light.
-How pleasing to the eye does that sound, right?

 Unfortunately, intruders find them just as appealing.
 Why?
 Because French doors are one of most vulnerable door types to break-ins.
 Read More.